How JavaScript Works Internally?

 Key points to remember

-Each execution context has its own variables and scope.
+Each execution context has its variables and scope.
 Variables from outer contexts are accessible within inner contexts, but not vice versa.
 The this keyword refers to the object that the function was called on, and its value depends on the execution context.
 Understanding execution contexts is crucial for understanding variable scoping, function behavior, and this keywords in JavaScript.

 Conclusion

 Our journey into JavaScript's execution context has been a transformative one.
-It wasn't just about understanding the technicalities, but about uncovering hidden truths that illuminate seemingly enigmatic behavior.
+It wasn't just about understanding the technicalities, but about uncovering hidden truths that illuminate seemingly enigmatic behaviour.
 Remember the confusion surrounding the "undefined" variable?
 Now, thanks to execution contexts, we know it's not magic, but a logical consequence of memory allocation and variable scope.

 This newfound knowledge empowers us to approach future challenges with confidence.
 No longer will "undefined" be a source of frustration, but a stepping stone to deeper understanding.
-We can navigate the intricacies of JavaScript with a map in hand, deciphering the mysteries that once seemed like insurmountable barriers, including the curious behavior of console.log printing function declaration.
+We can navigate the intricacies of JavaScript with a map in hand, deciphering the mysteries that once seemed like insurmountable barriers, including the curious behaviour of console.log printing function declaration.
 It's just got that declaration reference from the memory context.

 But our journey doesn't end here!
 The world of JavaScript execution context holds even more secrets to uncover.
 Each new concept unlocks possibilities and allows us to wield this dynamic language with greater precision.
 So, let's keep exploring, keep asking questions, and keep demystifying the magic of JavaScript, one execution context at a time!